yofabronecoforo/C6EGHV/README.md

 * Gathering Storm

 [ * ] Works with Standard ruleset, but due to missing events and/or methods, the game era is less dynamic, and will instead change on predefined turns.

+### Game Modes
+Works with the following game modes:

+* Apocalypse
+* Barbarian Clans
+* Dramatic Ages
+* Heroes & Legends
+* Monopolies and Corporations
+* Secret Societies

+Has not been tested with the following game modes:

+* Tech and Civic Shuffle
+* Zombie Defense

+### Mods
+Should work with other mods that add new Goody Hut (sub)types; any reward(s) unrecognized by EGHV will be assigned a rarity value of 6 for purposes of determining hostile spawn chance and/or villager hostility level.